zhouyp97/HTR-BiGas/README.md

 User guider.docx: for user to use the software.

-forRunning.zip: execution file and basic input and output files.
+forRunning.rar: execution file and basic input and output files.

-input.zip: input files related to the cases in the article.
+input.rar: input files related to the cases in the article.

-output.zip: output files related to the cases in the article.
+output.rar: output files related to the cases in the article.

 economic evaluation.xlsx: datasets of the economic evaluation in the article.